+As the valve gear is between the frames, the locomotive must be carefully laid on its side to gain access to all the moving parts when oiling

 Internal lubrication is achieved by steam oil that is mixed with the steam in the displacement lubricator, housed in the left-hand side of the cab.
-Remove the roof to gain access.
-Unscrew the knurled cap from the top of the lubricator.
-The lubricator drain screw is located under the cab floor.
-Slacken the drain screw two or three turns at the bottom but do not remove it.
+Remove the knurled cap from the top and slacken the drain screw two or three turns at the bottom but do not remove it.

 Any water in the lubricator will run out through the drain screw.
-Tighten the drain screw and refill with the steam oil supplied, then replace lubricator cap.
-Take time filling the lubricator, especially when cold, as the oil can take a while to run down into the lubricator and may trap an air bubble.
+Tighten the drain screw and refill with the steam oil supplied, then replace the cap.

+Take time filling the lubricator, especially when cold, as the oil takes time to run down and may trap an air bubble.
 Both cap and drain screw are fitted with '0' rings and need only be closed finger tight.